asyncverse/AsyncVerse/README.md

 <h1 align="center">Hi 👋, We are Asyncverse</h1>
-<h3 align="center">Led by a passionate developer from New Jersey.</h3>

-- 👨‍💻 Some of our portfolio projects are available at [https://www.asyncverse.io](https://www.asyncverse.io)
+- 👨‍💻 Some of our recent projects are available at [https://www.asyncverse.io](https://www.asyncverse.io)

-- 💬 Ask me about **Data Engineering, APIs, Microservices, AWS, GCP, DevOps, Linux.

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">